-Sturgeon and their paddlefish relatives have been in existence for around 200 million years.
-Although prolific in many basins through out the world, the Columbia River holds the most famous population for sportfishermen.
+Sturgeon, and their paddlefish relatives, have been in existence for around 200 million years.
+Although prolific in many basins through out the world, the Columbia River holds the most famous population of white sturgeon for sport fishermen.
 As an euryhaline species these fish are able to survive in both fresh and saltwater.
 This, coupled with the many fish runs that the Columbia River

-has to offer these fish as a food source, creates many seasons, opportunities and even styles of fishing available to anglers and guides.
+has to offer, creates many seasons, opportunities, and even styles of fishing available to anglers and guides.

-I guide the most productive stretch of river between Bonneville Dam and the mouth.
-This approximately 140 mile stretch of river offers these fish everything they need to eat and spawn.
-And as a result, sport fishermen are able to experience year around sturgeon fishing opportunities.
+I guide the most productive stretch of river between the Bonneville Dam and the mouth of the river in Astoria.
+This approximately 140 mile stretch of river offers everything these fish need to eat and spawn.
+And as a result, sport fishermen are able to experience year-round sturgeon fishing opportunities.

-From January through May sturgeon are found above the estuary line from Longview to Bonneville Dam, including the Willamette River in the Portland area.
-Squid, shrimp, night crawlers, herring, anchovies, and sardines make up the bait options during this time of year, although sturgeon can and do get very particular at times.
-Many anglers rely on concoctions of baits and scents to create baits that are even more productive than a single offering alone.
+From January through May sturgeon are found above the estuary line, from Longview to the Bonneville Dam, including the Willamette River in the Portland area.
+Squid, shrimp, night crawlers, herring, anchovies, and sardines make up the bait options during this time of year.
+Sturgeon can and do get very particular at times, and many anglers rely on concoctions of baits and scents to create combinations that are even more productive than a single offering alone.

 October and November provides anglers with yet another opportunity at sturgeon in the Bonneville Dam area.
 In October, the deadline is moved up towards the dam and by this time, keepers and Trophy Sturgeon are stacked up chewing on Salmon flesh from the expired Columbia River Fall Salmon.